Swimming with River Dolphins

 We stopped at a second family farm and discovered later that it was the family of our guide’s assistant, Roberto.
 Roberto’s family’s farm was completely flooded and the interior of their house featured the same type of raised crosswalk boards we teetered on at the hotel.
 They had some tables with handcrafts out, which we happily bought from because we figured it was one of their sources of income.

 We headed back to the hotel for dinner, and because we didn’t do enough that day, we headed out after dark to spot caimans.
 As they do with alligators in Florida, it’s best done at night and with a flash light to look for their eyes.
 Our guides brought a heavy-duty search light hooked up to a car battery, which threw off a very powerful beam.
-Even so I was not able to see any caiman eyes, but the guides did and then surprised us by diving into the water to capture one.
-It was about 3 feet long and the key is to hold it very firmly at both the neck and the base of the tail.
+Even so I was not able to see any caiman eyes,

 There are 3 varieties of Caiman found in the Rio Negro basin and all are carnivorous predators.
 They have been known to stalk their prey and when they attack, they first immobilize their prey with a swipe of their powerful tail and then bite.
 Caiman are a protected species and are one of the few natural predators of piranha.